smarkets/marge-bot/README.md

 ### Limitations

-* Batch mode is incompatible with the tested-by trailer, as trailers are only added to the original merge requests.
-This means the tested-by trailer would be added to each merge request's last commit, as opposed to the last commit of the last merge request in the batch, which is the only that should be considered tested.
+* Currently we still add the tested-by trailer for each merge request's final commit in the batch, but it would probably be more correct to add the trailer only to the last commit in the whole batch request (since that's the only one we know passed for sure in that combination).
+We might change this in the future or make it configurable, but note that there's still a much stronger chance all intermittent final commits also passed then when just testing on each source branch, because we know the final linearization of all commits passes in that all MRs passed individually on their branches.

 * As trailers are added to the original merge requests only, their branches would need to be pushed to in order to reflect this change.
 This would trigger CI in each of the branches again that would have to be passed before merging,